adzaria/highly-testable-react/README.md

 [WORK IN PROGRESS]

 Let's be real.
-In the realm of software development and in the startup ecosystem, there is a prevalent misconception that client-side development does not necessitate the rigorous testing or the sophisticated patterns customary in server-side development.
+In the realm of software development there is a prevalent misconception that client code does not necessitate the rigorous testing or the sophisticated patterns customary in server-side development.
 For years, I myself perceived the client-side as just a mere extension of the server, a simplistic piece that couldn't cause substantial problems.
 This is wrong, and I was wrong.

 Your client will handle significant logic.
 It will handle concurrent operations.
 Your server won't serve a clean API.
 You will have 10 front-end developers pushing code faster than it can be reviewed.
 They will follow different standards and re-write logic they didn't know existed, introducing different sources of truth for the same feature.
-You will scale in terms of traffic and human resources.
+Hopefully, you will scale in terms of traffic and human resources.

 Sooner or later, you will have to make a change.
-It's only when you hit rock bottom that you will find the light: patterns exist for a reason, to solve universally encountered problems.
+And it's only when you hit rock bottom that you will find the light: patterns exist for a reason, to solve universally encountered problems.

+This repository illustrates how to implement these standards, emphasizing Dependency Injection, the Repository pattern, and strict rules enforcement.
+It offers an unapologetically opinionated view on these matters, that I follow as a developer and enforce as a team leader.
+These principles aim to cultivate a coding culture that prioritizes robustness, readability, and maintainability above all else.

+The bottom line is simple:

-Something is not supposed to happen ?
+- Something is not supposed to happen ?
 Make it impossible to happen.

-It works and didn't break another feature ?
+- It works ?
+It didn't break ?
 Prove it.

-This repository illustrates how to achieve these standards, emphasizing Dependency Injection, the repository pattern, and strict rules enforcement.
-It offers an unapologetically opinionated view on these matters, that I adhere to as a developer and enforce as a team leader.
-These principles aim to cultivate a coding culture that prioritizes robustness, readability, and maintainability above all else.

 ## Strict code quality enforcement